satori-com/mzbench/doc/cloud_plugin.md

-# Implementing a cloud plugin for MZBench
+# How to Write a Cloud Plugin

 Cloud plugin is responsible for cluster allocation and deallocation, it is required to implement the following methods: